 The name Copacabana makes you think of an idyllic beach in Rio de Janeiro.
 But Bolivia also has a Copacabana.
 Unfortunately less idyllic when it comes to sun, sea and beach.
-But it is a unique city, because of its beautiful location at the Lake Titicaca, the highest navigable lake in the world and its religious significance.
+But still a unique city, because of its beautiful location at the Lake Titicaca, the highest navigable lake in the world and its religious significance.
 What to do in Copacabana Bolivia when you have a stopover or planning a trip to Isla del Sol?
 This is a list with the best things to do in Copacabana, Bolivia.

 Welcome to Copacabana

 Bolivian Copacabana is situated in a bay, wedged between two hills, on the highest navigable lake in the world, Lago Titicaca, at an altitude of almost 3900 m.
 This city has always been an important place of pilgrimage.
 Every year thousands of Bolivians and Peruvians go to the city to worship the holy virgin “Virgen de la Guadalupe.”
 For travelers, Copacabana is mainly a transfer place from Bolivia to Peru, as it is 10 minutes from the border.
-Or the base to one of the Bolivian islands on the Titicaca Lake, where Isla del Sol is located.
-If you have a transfer in Copacabana or planning to spend the night, you should absolutely visit these places.
-These are the things you want to do in Copacabana, Bolivia.
+Or the startingpoint for a visit to one of the Bolivian islands on the Titicaca Lake, such as Isla del Sol.
+If you have a transfer in Copacabana or planning to spend the night, you should absolutely visit these places in the city.
+These are the best things you want to do in Copacabana, Bolivia.

 The best restaurant of Copacabana is called La Cupula.
 A short climb up to the top will take you to this dome.
 Here you will find a lovely restaurant with a beautiful view of the lake.
 Attention is paid to service and quality, which is a welcome change from the restaurants on the main street.
-Downstairs you will find a beautiful garden with alpacas.
-Here you can relax during the day in one of the hammocks and feed the alpacas.
+The complex includes a beautiful garden, where you can relax during the day in one of the hammocks and feed the alpacas.
 La Cupula also offers lovely rooms with amazing views.

 3. Go local on the boulevard and enjoy a boat tour

 One of the best things to do in Copacabana Bolivia in the weekends, is to stroll around the boulevard.
-As Copacabana is the weekend destination for Bolivians and the boulevard is the place to stroll around.
+As Copacabana is the weekend destination for Bolivians, it is a nice way to immerse into local life.
 The local food stalls are the most popular places to get dinner.
 Car trunks have turned into picnic sites with sound systems.
 You’ll see boats shaped like ducks and swans on the lake.
-One of the best things to do in Copacabana Bolivia in weekends, is to take a seat on the promenade and having a chat with a local family.
+One of the best things to do in Copacabana Bolivia in weekends, is to take a seat on the promenade and have a chat with a local family.
 Before you know it, you’ll be sitting like a real local in a duck boat on the Titicaca Lake.

 Independence Day in Copacabana

 One of the best things to do in Copacabana Bolivia is to join Independence day.
 My last visit to Copacabana was during Independence Day.
 What an experience!
-Hundreds of people climbed Cerro Calvario and stood in line for hours to honor the holy virgin.
+Hundreds of people climbed Cerro Calvario and stood in line for hours, to honor the holy virgin.
 Shamans were around to provide spiritual cleansings.
-And countless vendors adorned their stalls with offerings and alasitas, small replicas of houses, cars, and money, hoping that it will manifest in real life.
+And countless vendors adorned their stalls with offerings and alasitas; small replicas of houses, cars, and money, hoping that it will manifest in real life.
 Along the water, cars were blessed using garlands, flags, and decorations.
 Independence Day in Bolivia takes place on August 6, so make sure you include this day in your itinerary.
 Don’t forget to book your stay in advance, as hotels will be crowded.

 Traveling from Bolivia to Peru? or Copacabana to La Paz?

 There are different bus companies offering this service.
 Titicaca Turist Transport is a reliable company, bringing you from Copacabana to Puno, Peru in a couple of hours.
 Crossing borders between Peru and Bolivia became a smooth process and the company will guide you through the different steps.
 Just make sure you have your passport.
-Also make sure you check on visa (depending on your nationality) in advance.
+Also make sure you check on visa requierements in advance, (depending on your nationality).

 Extra tip: Do you want to go for a picknick around the lake?
 Or planning a bus trip with border crossing to Peru?
 Visit Pitstop.
 This is the best place for take-away food.
 Pistop is a bakery selling fresh empanada’s, quiches, sandwiches and lots of other delicious pastries.